 5. PSLF Programs

-You must have Direct Loans or consolidate other types of federal student loans into a Direct Loan, repay loans under an income-driven repayment plan, as well as make 120 qualifying payments toward your student loans.
-The requirements for PSLF can be quite strict, so be sure to read the requirements closely.
+You must have Direct Loans or consolidate your other types of federal student loans into a Direct Loan, repay these loans under an income-driven repayment plan, and make 120 qualifying payments toward these loans.
+The requirements for PSLF can be quite strict, so be sure to read them closely.
+For more information about PSLF programs and to learn more about your eligibility, contact your loan servicer, which is the entity that services your loan.

 6. Pharmacy Internships